Economic, social and technological impacts of international trade on sustainable global development

 Foreign trade fosters strong diplomatic ties by negotiating agreements that reduce tariff barriers and promote economic and political cooperation between countries.

-These agreements strengthen mutual trust and contribute to the peaceful resolution of conflicts, fostering a more stable and beneficial international environment for all.
+These agreements strengthen mutual trust and contribute to the peaceful resolution of conflicts, promoting a more stable and beneficial international environment for all.

-Furthermore, active participation in trade blocs allows countries to influence global regulations and improve their position in the world economy.
+Furthermore, active participation in trading blocs allows countries to influence global regulations and improve their position in the global economy.